 The prospect of surgery, regardless of what type, can be a frightening idea.
 However, if you’re not a candidate for a medical abortion or if the medical abortion fails, a surgical abortion can be necessary.
 As the name implies, a surgical abortion is a surgical procedure ending a pregnancy by emptying the uterus (or womb) using surgical instruments.
-There are different types of surgical procedures and different methods (depending on how far along you are), all of which we can help you understand so you can make an informed decision.
+There are different types of surgical procedures and different methods (depending on how far along you are), all of which we can help you understand during your appointment so you can make an informed decision.

 When faced with an unintended pregnancy everyone wants to give their opinion about what you should do.
 But it’s your decision, and no one should decide for you.
 Our staff and client advocates will give you the guidance and support you need to make an informed decision for yourself.
 We believe women and men have a right to get accurate information from a resource that will not profit from choices they make.
 We do not perform or refer for abortions.
 Therefore we do not profit from any of your sexual health or pregnancy decisions.